EDUCATING PARTNERS in FARMLAND STEWARDSHIP

 Here at ORICoop, we are passionate about bringing people together, to see more land, farmed by more people, more organically & regeneratively.

-To this end, we have partnerships with educators, and organisations doing great things towards our mission, and theirs.
-In the future we will have farm days, and education/courses that we promote to our membership and the wider public – to enable our farmers to deepen their understanding of soils, of carbon, of regenerative agriculture, of localised food systems, and marketing.
+To this end, we have many partnerships with educators, and partner organisations doing great things towards our mission, and theirs.
+In 2019, we are looking forward to on-farm days, and education/courses that we promote to our farmer members and the wider public – to enable our farmers to deepen their understanding of the value of healthy soils, carbon, regenerative agriculture, of localised food systems, and post farm gate marketing.

 Educational Partners include: